-1981 -- Academic Press, Inc. in New York, subsidiary of the Fortune 500 firm Harcourt Brace Jovanovich, engaged Dr. James Chan to expand its sales into China and Southeast Asia.
-James Chan succeeded in opening up the Chinese market and tripled sales in Southeast Asia.
+1981 -- Academic Press, Inc. in New York, a wholly-owned subsidiary of the Fortune 500 firm Harcourt Brace Jovanovich, engaged James Chan to enter the newly opened China market and expand sales in Southeast Asia.

 1984 -- Kingsbury, Inc., inventor and the global leader in the design and manufacture of hydro-dynamic fluid-film bearings for the rotating equipment industry, engaged James Chan to open the China market.
-Dr. Chan has continued working with Kingsbury since 1984 and he has helped turn China into the company's top ten global markets worldwide.
+Dr. Chan has continued working with Kingsbury since 1984.
+He has helped turn China into Kingsbury's top ten global markets.

 1986 -- Publishers Weekly magazine commissioned Dr. Chan to write the article, “Selling Books in China.”
-The unique investigative report established AMM as a China expert.
+The unique investigative report established Chan as a China expert.

 1990 -- Directed the import operations of one of America's largest manufacturers of Christmas stockings and electro-mechanical Santa Claus lighting fixtures for Rennoc Corporation in Vineland, New Jersey.
 Supervised sourcing functions of Asian suppliers in Taiwan, Hong Kong, Macau, Thailand, Singapore and Malaysia.

-1991 -- ASTM, the leading and largest standards association in the United States, engaged AMM to establish a joint publishing venture with the Chinese government in Beijing.
+1991 -- To broaden the geographic scope of his practice, James Chan renamed his practice to Asia Marketing and Management (AMM).
+ASTM, the leading and largest standards association in the United States, engaged AMM to create a joint publishing venture with the Chinese Association For Standardization (CAS) in Beijing.

-1996 -- The American Management Association (AMA) in New York City commissioned AMM to create and lead its first three-day course “Business Skills for the China Market” for Fortune 1000 companies throughout the United States including New York, Washington, DC, Chicago, and San Franciso.
+1996 -- The American Management Association (AMA) in New York City commissioned AMM to create and lead its first three-day course “Business Skills for the China Market” for Fortune 1000 companies.
+Dr. Chan taught the three-day, executive training program throughout the United States including New York, Washington, DC, Chicago, and San Franciso.

 2000 -- James Chan wrote the book, Spare Room Tycoon: The 70 Lessons in Sane Self-Employment with Thomas Hine.
 The book was published by Nicholas Brealey Publishing in London, U.K.